- Cap & Gown Information

 A: There is no rain-date for Commencement.
 Fortunately, Southern California tends to be dry in May, though we recommend that you bring a poncho if rain is forecasted.

-*Rossier Ceremonies are completely covered by a tent.
+*Rossier Ceremonies are completely covered by a tent or inside a venue.

 Q: Where do I order announcements?

-Q: If one of my guests is in a wheelchair, will his/her seating be any different?
+Q: If one of my guests is in a wheelchair, will thier seating be any different?

 A: We have a section for wheelchairs.
-One additional guest will be able to sit with him/her in this section.
+One additional guest will be able to sit with them in this section.

-Q: Will wheelchairs be available for the main and Rossier commencements?
+Q: Will wheelchairs be available for the Main Stage Ceremony and Rossier commencements?
 Will handicapped parking be available?

-A: Please go to the USC Main Commencement site for information about renting wheelchairs and parking information.
+A: Please go to the USC Main Commencement site for information about accessibililty and parking information.
+We suggest you rent a wheelchair in advance, if needed.